cocotb/cocotb/documentation/source/hal_cosimulation.rst

 ---------

-First of all we set up a clock, create an :class:`Avalon Master <cocotb.drivers.avalon.AvalonMaster>` interface and reset the DUT.
+First of all we set up a clock, create an :class:`Avalon Master <cocotb.drivers.avalon.AvalonMaster>` interface and reset the :term:`DUT`.
-Then we create two functions that are wrapped with the :class:`cocotb.function` decorator to be called when the HAL attempts to perform a read or write.
+Then we create two functions that are wrapped with the :class:`cocotb.function` decorator to be called when the :term:`HAL` attempts to perform a read or write.
 These are then passed to the `IO Module`_: